October 23, 2019

 DVSA will assess the processes and management that you use to keep customers fully informed.
 Additionally, the customer facilities will be checked during the visit.

 The outcome of any unsatisfactory visits or incidents in the past that have resulted in action from the DVSA

 Essentially the best way to manage and control your MOT centre’s risk rating is to improve your testers and your MOT stations’ ability to deliver the correct outcome of an MOT test.
 The best advice we can give you is to look at every aspect of your garage and the processes.
 Make sure you are applying the correct methods and standards as decreed by the DVSA.

 This should cover all the areas mentioned above in the site review section.
 You should also ensure your testers are fully trained and qualified and are applying the correct methods to the correct standard.
 Application of a Quality Management System across your VTS is highly recommended.

-A QMS can significantly improve the management of your MOT Garage and therefore reduce your risk score in the eyes of the DVSA.
+A Quality Management System can significantly improve the management of your MOT Garage and therefore reduce your risk score in the eyes of the DVSA.

 “AE’s benefit from having a quality management system (QMS) at each of their VTS’s.
 The type of QMS approach adopted by an AE should help to ensure that testing standards and good management practices are in place.”

 DVSA – MOT Risk Reduction Guide – updated 22 Nov 2017